Frequently Asked Questions About A TASTE OF JUDAISM™

 Within the overall plan, students interact with texts traditional and contemporary on each of the three topics.
 Teachers are urged to teach from their own strengths and passions.
-We are pleased to share with you the materials developed by a number of rabbis who have taught Taste before, and we urge you to share any materials YOU may develop, so that we can share them with future instructors!
+We are pleased to share with you the materials developed by a number of rabbis who have taught A TASTE OF JUDAISM before, and we urge you to share any materials YOU may develop, so that we can share them with future instructors!

-What does it cost a congregation to offer Taste of Judaism?
+What does it cost a congregation to offer A TASTE OF JUDAISM?

 It was clear from the outset of our pilot program in 1994 that considerable sums of money must be invested in advertising in the secular press in order to reach unaffiliated Jews, non-Jews and the intermarried.
-There was and continues to be an overwhelming response to advertisements in the secular press about Taste of Judaism.
+There was and continues to be an overwhelming response to advertisements in the secular press about A TASTE OF JUDAISM.
 Some communities are seeing success in recent years with online publications and local blogs like the Patch, alongside traditional print advertising.